 2. Fostering A Learning Culture

-A rich learning and development culture can make employees productive.
+Be a top bank with a rich learning and development culture can make employees productive.
 It also keeps them engaged while building the intellectual capital of the company.
-However, most HR outsourcing financial services is lagging in this area.
+However, this is one of the top HR challenges in financial services.

 According to a survey on both employees and executives, most financial services companies have failed to build a continuous learning culture.
 As a result, it makes development opportunities and training programs unappealing to workers.